-Extended from Khorasan to Sistan and Baluchestan provinces, there stand the Eastern Mountains of Iran that can be categorized into three major zones:
+Extended from Khorasan to Sistan and Baluchestan provinces, there stand the Eastern Mountains of Iran which can be categorized into three major zones:

-- “Jaam” in South Khorasan, is generally extended in E-W direction.
+- “Jaam” in South Khorasan, is generally extended in the E-W direction.

-- “Makran” is extended from “Zabol” to “Bam Posht” at Sistan and Baluchestan province.
-The highest peak in this region is called “Taftan”, a burned-out volcano, which stands in the SE of Iran with an altitude of 4050m ASL.
+- “Makran” is extended from “Zabol” to “Bam Posht” in Sistan and Baluchestan province.
+The highest peak in this region is called “Taftan”, a burned-out volcano, which stands in the SE of Iran with an altitude of 4050 m ASL.

 The Mountain Ranges in Central Iran

-There are uninterrupted altitudes in central Iran.
+When it comes to the mountains of Iran in the central part, there are uninterrupted altitudes.
 Some of them are connected to the Alborz or the Zagros.
 They can mainly be categorized into “Qahrud” and “Banan” mountains.
-“Qahrud”, which are longer and higher, start from around Kashan and the south of Tehran to Kerman.
+“Qahrud”, which is longer and higher, starts from around Kashan and the south of Tehran to Kerman.
 “Banan” is the continuation of the former one to “Makran” area in Sistan and Baluchestan province.
 At these ranges, “Shir kuh” near Yazd is 4075m ASL.

 The central part of Iran is a very significant region as far as minerals are concerned.
 There is little rainfall during the year, sudden changes in weather, strong winds, and a few permanent rivers and flood-producing rivers in this region.